oasislinux/oasis/README.md

 is available in the [pkg] directory.

-If your favorite software is missing, keep in mind that you can still install it via pkgsrc or nix.
+If your favorite software is missing, keep in mind that you can likely still install it via pkgsrc or nix.

 [sets]: https://github.com/oasislinux/oasis/blob/master/sets.lua
 [pkg]: https://github.com/oasislinux/oasis/blob/master/pkg